ICE990125/iweather_icons/vuejs/README.md

 and

-## Dev

 ```
-npm run dev
+pnpm run dev
 ```

 ## Build

-if you don't satisfy the icon, you can design by yourself and replace the icon file under the folder `assets`, finally, you can use the below command to build.
+if you don't satisfy the icon, you can design by yourself and replace the icon file under the folder `assets` , finally, you can use the below command to build.

 ```
-npm run build
+pnpm run build
 ```